josmar-crwdstffng/angular/aio/content/guide/observables.md

 This might be the case with something like an observable of clicks on the document object.

 *Multicasting* is the practice of broadcasting to a list of multiple subscribers in a single execution.
-With a multicasting observable, you don't register multiple listeners on the document, but instead re-use the first listener and send values out to each subscriber.
+With a multicasting observable, you do not register multiple listeners on the document, but instead re-use the first listener and send values out to each subscriber.

 When creating an observable you should determine how you want that observable to be used and whether or not you want to multicast its values.

-Let's look at an example that counts from 1 to 3, with a one-second delay after each number emitted.
+Let us look at an example that counts from 1 to 3, with a one-second delay after each number emitted.

 <code-example header="Create a delayed sequence" path="observables/src/multicasting.ts" region="delay_sequence"></code-example>